khulnasoft-lab/design.khulnasoft.com/contents/content/ui-text.md

 A page that mixes phrasing is harder for users to parse and looks unprofessional.

-If the text on a page doesn't match the latest guidance, or is inconsistent, open an issue or ping the Papercuts team.
+If the text on a page doesn't match the latest guidance, or is inconsistent, create a merge request, open an issue, or [ping the Papercuts team](https://handbook.gitlab.com/handbook/product/ux/product-designer/#suggesting-paper-cuts-to-the-team).

 ### How to be consistent